-Sustainability and social responsibility have been an important part of Mainstreet's culture and values for many years, and Mainstreet's commitment to corporate social responsibility continued during the pandemic with a focus on protecting and supporting residents and staff.
+Sustainability and social responsibility have been an important part of Mainstreet's culture and values for many years.
 Mainstreet continues to take steps to: (i) ensure it is a responsible steward of the environment by improving the energy efficiency of its properties and reducing its environmental footprint, (ii) attract and retain the best employees, (iii) create a safe and healthy environment for all of its employees and residents, (iv) build strong relationships with its tenants and the communities in which they live, and (v) maintain transparent and open communication with its employees, tenants and investors.